-Beit Nili is a museum house in the small rural town of Zikhron Ya’akov.
-The house is associated with “Nili” an underground Jewish espionage network that existed during World War I from 1915 to 1917.
-During that time Nili helped the British in their fight against the Ottoman Turks who ruled Palestine and in the British attempt to gain control of Palestine.
+Beit NILI is a museum house in the small rural town of Zichron Ya’akov.
+The house is associated with “NILI” an underground Jewish espionage network that existed during World War I from 1915 to 1917.
+During that time NILI helped the British in their fight against the Ottoman Turks who ruled Palestine and in the British attempt to gain control of Palestine.
 The group chose to side with the British (unlike the majority of Jews at the time).
-The word “Nili” is an acronym for the Hebrew phrase from the Bible meaning “The Eternal God of Israel will Not Lie.”
+The word “NILI” is an acronym for the Hebrew phrase from the Bible meaning “The Eternal God of Israel will Not Lie.”

 NILI was established by Aaron Aaronsohn, his sisters Sarah and Rivka, brother Alexander and dozens of others.
 The members of NILI would gather information about Ottoman activities and pass them on to the British via homing pigeons or at Atlit where the British warship Managam would dock.
 Several events in 1917 led to the Turkish discovery of NILI and they proceeded in threatening the Jewish settlers to give information leading to the apprehension of NILI members.
 Sarah Aaronsohn was captured and tortured before she committed suicide; two other members were executed in Damascus and others were arrested and imprisoned.